+-

+Potentially Potentially Less Than No Impact

+Significant Significant Significant -

+Impact Unless Impact

+• Mitigation -

+Incorporated

-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact c.
-Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
-X The facility will not result in a change in air traffic patterns and adverse impacts to any airports. does not ha ive the poten itial to creat te any d.
-Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
-X There will be no increase in traffic hazard related to the facility' circulation patterns.
-While the increased tonnage and additional the area, the potential for increased traffic hazards due to design through the use of traffic spotters who will insure safe operating waste streat ims will incr ease traffic ill be mitiga levels in ated e.
-Result in inadequate emergency access?
-X Operations at the facility fall under the jurisdiction of the Los and associated periodic inspections which ensure adequate eme are stored in a safe manner. • • f.
-Result in inadequate parking capacity?
-X Parking will be provide as required by code. g.
-Conflict with adopted policies, plans, or programs supporting alternative transportation (e.g., bus turnouts, bicycle racks)?
-X
+c.
+Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in Х substantial safety risks?

+The facility will not result in a change in air traffic patterns and does not have the potential to create any adverse impacts to any airports.

+d.
+Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses Х (e.g., farm equipment)?

+There will be no increase in traffic hazard related to the facility's design and no change in customer circulation patterns.
+While the increased tonnage and additional waste streams will increase traffic levels in the area, the potential for increased traffic hazards due to design or circulation issues will be mitigated through the use of traffic spotters who will insure safe operating conditions for users of the facility.

+e.
+Result in inadequate emergency access? Х --- -- -- -- ---

+Operations at the facility fall under the jurisdiction of the Los Angeles Fire Department's CUPA program and associated periodic inspections which ensure adequate emergency access is provided and that materials are stored in a safe manner.

+f.
+Result in inadequate parking capacity? Х --- -- -- -- ---

+Parking will be provide as required by code.

+g.
+Conflict with adopted policies, plans, or programs supporting alternative transportation (e.g., bus turnouts, X bicycle racks)?